AMWA-TV/ms-05-02/docs/Blocks.md

 `ncBlock` is a container class for other classes or blocks.
 Due to the generic nature of `ncBlock` it is recommended not to create derived block classes but instead always instantiate `ncBlock`.

-The top most block in the device tree is called a `root block` and must always have an oId of `1`.
+The top most block in the device tree is called a `root block` and must always have an oId of `1` and a role of `root`.

 Blocks have the following properties (inherited properties from `ncObject` are not shown here):